bconf-lang/bconf/SPEC.md

 Values in an array can be accessed or assigned by appending an index accessor to a key.
 The syntax is a non-negative, zero-based integer wrapped in square brackets (`[]`).

 An index accessor must always be associated with a key; it cannot stand alone.
-It is invalid to use an index accessor on a key that holds a non-array value, such as an object, string, or number.
+It is invalid to use an index accessor on a key that holds a non-array value, such as a block, string, or number.

 If the key does not yet exist, a new array is created.
 If an index is assigned beyond the array's current bounds, the array will be padded with `null` values (or an equivalent) to accommodate the new value at the specified position.